YiYuDL/DeLiCaTe/README.md

     --matches L3_hidden_smmd L3_hidden_mse
 ```
 ### Fine-tuning
-We will take PSMolBERT as the example of fine-tuning.
+We will take PSMolBERT as the example for fine-tuning.